mkiernan/azfinsim/README.md

 ## Known Issues

 * This example is intended to be demo quality, not production quality, and uses public endpoints for simplicity and convenience.
-A more secure version of the example will be made available shortly utilizing private endpoints.
+A further example will be made available shortly utilizing private endpoints.
 * The terraform deploy fails to ceate the service principal from time to time - this issue appears transient, so just delete the resource group and redeploy.
 Error: <i>"When using this permission, the backing application of the service principal being created must in the local tenant"</i>

 ## Roadmap